 Birmingham Wrongful Termination Lawyer

-Wrongful termination claims in Alabama often arise when an employer’s stated reason for firing a worker does not match what really happened.
-For example, a company might say it is eliminating a position for budget reasons, but then quickly re-hires for the same role after letting go of an employee who recently complained about discrimination.
-Our team at Michel Allen & Sinor looks carefully at the timing of events, your performance history, and any documents or messages related to your firing to determine whether your termination likely violated state or federal protections.
+Wrongful termination claims in Alabama often arise when an employer’s stated reason for firing a worker doesn’t match what the evidence shows.
+A company might claim it is eliminating a position for budget reasons, then quickly rehire for the same role after letting go of an employee who recently complained about discrimination.
+Our team at Michel | Sinor reviews the timing of events, your performance history, and documents or messages related to your firing to evaluate whether your termination likely violated state or federal protections.

-Call (205) 265-1880 to schedule your confidential consultation with our Birmingham wrongful termination lawyers at Michel Allen and Sinor today to protect your rights and fight back against an illegal dismissal.
+Call (205) 265-1880 to schedule your confidential consultation with our Birmingham wrongful termination lawyers at Michel | Sinor today to protect your rights and fight back against an illegal dismissal.

 What Qualifies as Wrongful Termination?

-If you have been illegally fired from your job, the wrongful termination lawyers at Michel Allen & Sinor can help you better understand your legal rights.
-Under various anti-discrimination laws and federal regulations, employers are prohibited from terminating an employee for the following reasons:
+If you were illegally fired, the wrongful termination lawyers at Michel | Sinor can help you understand your legal rights.
+Under anti-discrimination laws and federal regulations, employers cannot terminate an employee for any of the following reasons:

 - Race